Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 Verbatim content (same as code but without syntax highlighting) can be inserted by wrapping with tags <i>\@verbatim</i> and <i>\@endverbatim</i>.

+@subsection  OCCT_DM_SECTION_A_5a Quotes

+Text quoted from other sources can be indented using ">" tag.
+For example:

+@verbatim
+> [Regression in 6.9.0] *IGES - Export of a reversed face leads to wrong data*
+@endverbatim

+will produce

+> [Regression in 6.9.0] *IGES - Export of a reversed face leads to wrong data*

+Note that this tag should prefix each line of the quoted text.
+Empty lines in the quoted text, if any, should not have trailing spaces after the ">" (lines with trailing spaces will break the quote block).

 @subsection  OCCT_DM_SECTION_A_6 References

 To insert a reference to a website, it is sufficient to write an URL.